aimms/documentation/dataexchange/api.rst

 .. js:function:: dex::json::CreateInstance

-	Create a new JSON instance in the set `dex::json::JSONInstances`, and prepare the identifiers in the `dex::json` namespace to programmatically create a new JSON document.
-The function returns the element in the set `dex::json::Nodes` representing the root node of the newly created JSON document.
+	Create a new JSON/YAML instance in the set `dex::json::JSONInstances`, and prepare the identifiers in the `dex::json` namespace to programmatically create a new JSON/YAML document.
+The function returns the element in the set `dex::json::Nodes` representing the root node of the newly created JSON/YAML document.

-	:param instName: string parameter holding the name of JSON instance to create.
+	:param instName: string parameter holding the name of JSON/YAML instance to create.

 .. js:function:: dex::json::SetBool

-	Assign a boolean value to either the JSON root node of a JSON document or an array member of an array value in the JSON document.
+	Assign a boolean value to either the JSON/YAML root node of a JSON/YAML document or an array member of an array value in the JSON/YAML document.

-	:param _nde: element parameter holding the node in the JSON document for which to set the value.
+	:param _nde: element parameter holding the node in the JSON/YAML document for which to set the value.
 	:param bool: boolean value to assign to the `_nde`

 .. js:function:: dex::json::SetInt

-	Assign an integer value to either the JSON root node of a JSON document or an array member of an array value in the JSON document.
+	Assign an integer value to either the JSON/YAML root node of a JSON/YAML document or an array member of an array value in the JSON/YAML document.

-	:param _nde: element parameter holding the node in the JSON document for which to set the value.
+	:param _nde: element parameter holding the node in the JSON/YAML document for which to set the value.
 	:param int: integer value to assign to the `_nde`

 .. js:function:: dex::json::SetNumber

-	Assign a double value to either the JSON root node of a JSON document or an array member of an array value in the JSON document.
+	Assign a double value to either the JSON/YAML root node of a JSON/YAML document or an array member of an array value in the JSON/YAML document.

-	:param _nde: element parameter holding the node in the JSON document for which to set the value.
+	:param _nde: element parameter holding the node in the JSON/YAML document for which to set the value.
 	:param number: double value to assign to the `_nde`

 .. js:function:: dex::json::SetString

-	Assign a string value to either the JSON root node of a JSON document or an array member of an array value in the JSON document.
+	Assign a string value to either the JSON/YAML root node of a JSON/YAML document or an array member of an array value in the JSON/YAML document.

-	:param _nde: element parameter holding the node in the JSON document for which to set the value.
+	:param _nde: element parameter holding the node in the JSON/YAML document for which to set the value.
 	:param _string: double value to assign to the `_nde`, the assigned value can be up to 256 KB in size.

 .. js:function:: dex::json::SetObject

-	Assign an object value to either the JSON root node of a JSON document or an array member of an array value in the JSON document.
+	Assign an object value to either the JSON/YAML root node of a JSON/YAML document or an array member of an array value in the JSON/YAML document.
 The function returns the element in the set `dex::json::Nodes` representing the added object.

-	:param _nde: element parameter holding the node in the JSON document for which to set the value.
+	:param _nde: element parameter holding the node in the JSON/YAML document for which to set the value.

 .. js:function:: dex::json::SetArray

-	Assign an array value to either the JSON root node of a JSON document or an array member of an array value in the JSON document.
+	Assign an array value to either the JSON/YAML root node of a JSON/YAML document or an array member of an array value in the JSON/YAML document.
 The function returns the element in the set `dex::json::Nodes` representing the added array.

-	:param _nde: element parameter holding the node in the JSON document for which to set the value.
+	:param _nde: element parameter holding the node in the JSON/YAML document for which to set the value.

 .. js:function:: dex::json::AddArrayMember

-	Assign a new member to a `_nde` representing an array valuer.
+	Assign a new member to a `_nde` representing an array value.
 The function will return the element of `dex::json::Nodes` representing the array member.

-	:param _nde: element parameter holding the node in the JSON document representing the array value.
+	:param _nde: element parameter holding the node in the JSON/YAML document representing the array value.

 .. js:function:: dex::json::AddBoolProperty

-	Add a new boolean property to a `_nde` representing an object in the JSON document.
+	Add a new boolean property to a `_nde` representing an object in the JSON/YAML document.

-	:param _nde: element parameter holding the node in the JSON document representing the object to which to add the property.
+	:param _nde: element parameter holding the node in the JSON/YAML document representing the object to which to add the property.
 	:param prop: string parameter holding the name of the property to add to the object
 	:param bool: parameter holding the boolean value of the property to add.

 .. js:function:: dex::json::AddIntProperty

-	Add a new integer property to a `_nde` representing an object in the JSON document.
+	Add a new integer property to a `_nde` representing an object in the JSON/YAML document.

-	:param _nde: element parameter holding the node in the JSON document representing the object to which to add the property.
+	:param _nde: element parameter holding the node in the JSON/YAML document representing the object to which to add the property.
 	:param prop: string parameter holding the name of the property to add to the object
 	:param int: parameter holding the integer value of the property to add.

 .. js:function:: dex::json::AddNumberProperty

-	Add a new double property to a `_nde` representing an object in the JSON document.
+	Add a new double property to a `_nde` representing an object in the JSON/YAML document.

-	:param _nde: element parameter holding the node in the JSON document representing the object to which to add the property.
+	:param _nde: element parameter holding the node in the JSON/YAML document representing the object to which to add the property.
 	:param prop: string parameter holding the name of the property to add to the object
 	:param number: parameter holding the double value of the property to add.

 .. js:function:: dex::json::AddStringProperty

-	Add a new string property to a `_nde` representing an object in the JSON document.
+	Add a new string property to a `_nde` representing an object in the JSON/YAML document.

-	:param _nde: element parameter holding the node in the JSON document representing the object to which to add the property.
+	:param _nde: element parameter holding the node in the JSON/YAML document representing the object to which to add the property.
 	:param prop: string parameter holding the name of the property to add to the object
 	:param _string: parameter holding the string value of the property to add.

 .. js:function:: dex::json::AddObjectProperty

-	Add a new object property to a `_nde` representing an object in the JSON document.
+	Add a new object property to a `_nde` representing an object in the JSON/YAML document.
 The function will return the element in the set `dex::json::Nodes` representing the newly added object.

-	:param _nde: element parameter holding the node in the JSON document representing the object to which to add the property.
+	:param _nde: element parameter holding the node in the JSON/YAML document representing the object to which to add the property.
 	:param prop: string parameter holding the name of the property to add to the object

 .. js:function:: dex::json::AddArrayProperty

-	Add a new array property to a `_nde` representing an object in the JSON document.
+	Add a new array property to a `_nde` representing an object in the JSON/YAML document.
 The function will return the element in the set `dex::json::Nodes` representing the newly added array.
 You can use the function :js:func:`dex::json::AddArrayMember` to add new members to the array.

-	:param _nde: element parameter holding the node in the JSON document representing the object to which to add the property.
+	:param _nde: element parameter holding the node in the JSON/YAML document representing the object to which to add the property.
 	:param prop: string parameter holding the name of the property to add to the object

 .. js:function:: dex::json::RootNode

-	Return the root node of the last JSON document read using :js:func:`dex::json::ReadInstance`.
+	Return the root node of the last JSON/YAML document read using :js:func:`dex::json::ReadInstance`.
 If the root node is an object or array, you can directly access the object properties or array members.

 .. js:function: dex::json::BoolVal

-	Return the bool value of the root node of a JSON document, or of an array item within the JSON document.
+	Return the bool value of the root node of a JSON/YAML document, or of an array item within the JSON/YAML document.

-	:param _nde: element parameter holding the node in the JSON document from which to retrieve the property.
+	:param _nde: element parameter holding the node in the JSON/YAML document from which to retrieve the property.

 .. js:function: dex::json::IntVal

-	Return the integer value of the root node of a JSON document, or of an array item within the JSON document.
+	Return the integer value of the root node of a JSON/YAML document, or of an array item within the JSON/YAML document.

-	:param _nde: element parameter holding the node in the JSON documentfrom which to retrieve the property.
+	:param _nde: element parameter holding the node in the JSON/YAML documentfrom which to retrieve the property.

 .. js:function: dex::json::NumberVal

-	Return the double value of the root node of a JSON document, or of an array item within the JSON document.
+	Return the double value of the root node of a JSON/YAML document, or of an array item within the JSON/YAML document.

-	:param _nde: element parameter holding the node in the JSON document from which to retrieve the property.
+	:param _nde: element parameter holding the node in the JSON/YAML document from which to retrieve the property.

 .. js:function: dex::json::StringVal

-	Return the string value of the root node of a JSON document, or of an array item within the JSON document.
+	Return the string value of the root node of a JSON/YAML document, or of an array item within the JSON/YAML document.

-	:param _nde: element parameter holding the node in the JSON document from which to retrieve the property.
+	:param _nde: element parameter holding the node in the JSON/YAML document from which to retrieve the property.

 .. js:function: dex::json::BoolProperty

-	Return the bool value of a property of an object node within the JSON document.
+	Return the bool value of a property of an object node within the JSON/YAML document.

-	:param _nde: element parameter holding the node in the JSON document representing the object from which to retrieve the property.
+	:param _nde: element parameter holding the node in the JSON/YAML document representing the object from which to retrieve the property.

 .. js:function: dex::json::IntProperty

-	Return the integer value of  a property of an object node within the JSON document.
+	Return the integer value of  a property of an object node within the JSON/YAML document.

-	:param _nde: element parameter holding the node in the JSON document representing the object from which to retrieve the property.
+	:param _nde: element parameter holding the node in the JSON/YAML document representing the object from which to retrieve the property.

 .. js:function: dex::json::NumberProperty

-	Return the double value of a property of an object node within the JSON document.
+	Return the double value of a property of an object node within the JSON/YAML document.

-	:param _nde: element parameter holding the node in the JSON document representing the object from which to retrieve the property.
+	:param _nde: element parameter holding the node in the JSON/YAML document representing the object from which to retrieve the property.

 .. js:function: dex::json::StringProperty

-	Return the string value of a property of an object node within the JSON document.
+	Return the string value of a property of an object node within the JSON/YAML document.

-	:param _nde: element parameter holding the node in the JSON document representing the object from which to retrieve the property.
+	:param _nde: element parameter holding the node in the JSON/YAML document representing the object from which to retrieve the property.

 .. js:function: dex::json::ObjectProperty

-	Return the node representing the object value of a property of an object node within the JSON document.
+	Return the node representing the object value of a property of an object node within the JSON/YAML document.

-	:param _nde: element parameter holding the node in the JSON document representing the object from which to retrieve the property.
+	:param _nde: element parameter holding the node in the JSON/YAML document representing the object from which to retrieve the property.

 .. js:function: dex::json::ArrayProperty

-	Return the node representing the array value of a property of an object node within the JSON document.
+	Return the node representing the array value of a property of an object node within the JSON/YAML document.
 You can use the function :js:func:`dex::json::ArrayItem` to retrieve a specific member of the array.

-	:param _nde: element parameter holding the node in the JSON document representing the object from which to retrieve the property.
+	:param _nde: element parameter holding the node in the JSON/YAML document representing the object from which to retrieve the property.

 .. js:function: dex::json::ArrayItem

-	Return the node representing the `n`-th item from a node representing an array within the JSON document.
+	Return the node representing the `n`-th item from a node representing an array within the JSON/YAML document.

-	:param _nde: element parameter holding the node in the JSON document representing the object from which to retrieve the property.
+	:param _nde: element parameter holding the node in the JSON/YAML document representing the object from which to retrieve the property.
 	:param n: the  (1-based) number of the item to retrieve from the array.

 .. spelling:word-list::